joannabaker/BayesTraitR/README.md

 appropriate format for analyses within BayesTraits as well as for interpreting and post-processing the outcomes of such analyses.

+For now, tutorials are included here on the homepage but they will soon be moved to a separate vignette.

 **Jump to:**

 1)  [Installation](#installation)